secworks/sha256/README.md

 - sha256_w_mem.v - W message block memort and expansion logic.
 - sha256_k_constants.v - K constants ROM memory.

-The top level entity is calles sha256_core.
+The top level entity is called sha256_core.

 Unless you want to provide your own interface you also need to select one top level wrapper.
 There are two wrappers provided: